KRonaeGit/UTF-4/README.md

 # UTF-4
-UTF-4 (i made) is a NEW 1~3 byte variable length encoding!
+UTF-4 (I made) is a NEW 1~3 byte variable length encoding!

 ## Why UTF-4?
 UTF-8, which we mainly use and is an international standard, is a variable length method of 1~4 bytes.
 (Maximum 4 bytes)